HackYourFutureBelgium/home/curriculum/asynchronous-programming/chapter-1.md

 > no project

 No project this week!
-Focus on `/isolate`, study all of the examples and at try to at least start the exercises in each chapter.
+Focus on `/scheduling-callbacks` and `/promises`, study all of the examples and at try to at least start the exercises in each chapter.

 > 🐔 Reverse-engineering [stopwatch.net](https://stopwatch.net/) with `setTimeout`, `setInterval`, `clearTimeout` and `clearInterval` is a good challenge